kivy/kivy/doc/sources/philosophy.rst

 ==========

-In case you are wondering what Kivy is all about and what sets it apart from different solutions, this document is for you.
+In case you are wondering what Kivy is all about and what sets it apart from other solutions, this document is for you.

 Why bother?
 -----------

 Why would you want to use Kivy?
 After all, there are many great toolkits (or frameworks, or platforms) available out there -- for free.
-You have Qt and Flash, to name just two good choices for application development, and many of these numerous solutions already support Multi-Touch.
-So what is it that makes Kivy special and worth using?
+You have Qt and Flash, to name just two good choices for application development.
+Many of them already support Multi-Touch, so what is it that makes Kivy special and worth using?

 Fresh
 ~~~~~
 Kivy is made for today and tomorrow.
-Novel input methods such as Multi-Touch
+Novel input methods, such as Multi-Touch,
-become increasingly important.
-We created Kivy from scratch, specifically for
+are becoming increasingly important.
+We created Kivy from scratch, specifically
-this kind of interaction.
+for this kind of interaction.
 That means we were able to rethink many things in
-terms of human computer interaction whereas older (not saying 'outdated'; rather
+terms of human computer interaction, whereas older (not to mean 'outdated',
-'well-established') toolkits carry their legacy, which is often a burden.
+rather 'well-established') toolkits carry legacy support, which is often a
-We're not trying to force this new approach to using a computer into the corset
+burden.
+We're not trying to force this new approach to using a computer into the
-of existing models (say single-pointer mouse interaction).
+corset of existing models (say single-pointer mouse interaction).
 We want to let it flourish and let you explore the possibilities.
-*This* is what really sets Kivy apart.
+This *clean slate* approach is what really sets Kivy apart.

 Fast